 She says one of the first things is to consider what might happen if all TSO protections are removed and not replaced.
 She says: "This allows us to see what potential problems would still remain, and to tailor any future TSO protections to these residual problems."

-No TSO protection could see users in isolated small communities could face reduced service and quality, possibly high prices, and maybe restrictive conditions.
+That leads to the conclusion that no TSO protection could see users in isolated small communities could face reduced service and quality, possibly high prices, and maybe restrictive conditions.